Orb: On the Movements of the Earth: Part 3

+Final part

 In 1468, a baker's assistant, Albert Brudzewski, refuses to enroll in university until a priest encourages him.
 As a child, Albert loved astronomy and shared his observations with his father, who introduced him to Rafal, a fanatical scholar.
 Rafal took Albert to a gathering of scholars but later murdered Albert's father for refusing to support his forbidden research.
 Rafal was captured, and Albert, traumatized, initially abandoned astronomy.
 After speaking with the priest, Albert enrolls in university.
 At one point, he happens upon Draka's letter being delivered to Potocki's former address, which inspires him to study heliocentrism.
 After teaching at university for twenty years, he writes a commentary on an astronomy textbook in 1482, influencing future scholars including a young Nicolaus Copernicus in 1491.